edpacca/Edpacca/src/posts/crafting-grand-archway_pt1.md

 projectId: miniatures
 published: true
 icon: institution
+next:
+    slug: "crafting-grand-archway_pt2"
-next: { slug: "crafting-grand-archway_pt2", title: "Part II" }
+    title: "Part II"
+footnotes:
+    - ref: "1"
+      title: "hoarding"
+      titleIcon: "cubes"
+      text: "A key skill of any terrain crafter is identifying 'potentially useful' pieces of rubbish/garbage/trash.
+However, if living with a partner, you must also become proficient in convinving _them_ that there is some use for it.
+The problem is you just don't know exactly what it could be yet...
 ---
 <script>
     import ImgHoverToggle from "../lib/components/utils/ImgHoverToggle.svelte";
     import FaIcon from "../lib/components/utils/FaIcon.svelte";
-    import Footnote from "../lib/components/posts/Footnote.svelte";
+    import FootnoteRef from "../lib/components/posts/FootnoteRef.svelte";
     import CarouselGallery from "../lib/components/layout/CarouselGallery.svelte";
     import ImgGrid from "../lib/components/layout/ImgGrid.svelte";
 </script>

 ![The finished first side](miniatures/arch/painting/p8_0.webp)

 **_my most involved terrain project to date... <FaIcon icon="institution"/> _**

-I like to keep <Footnote text="bits of packaging" anchor="hoarding" ref="1"/> that I think have potential as useful crafting materials.
+I like to keep <FootnoteRef text="bits of packaging" anchor="hoarding" ref="1"/> that I think have potential as useful crafting materials.
 One such hoarded item was a squat oblong box, with a square footprint.
 Not that uncommon but unusual enough for me to hang onto it.
 The idea initially came from my partner; to build an open four-sided structure with an archway on each face - I liked it as a concept for a piece of terrain because it can allow line of sight through, and can have minis placed both underneath and on top.

 <ImgGrid
     imgs={[